binnyva/DZG-Notes/Belief Systems.md

 Belief systems refers to any belief or group of beliefs under one name.
 Eg. Christianity or Capitalism.

 For anyone who has accepted a Belief System, its their **[[Mental Models|Mental Model]] of how the world is and how it works.
-They have created these belief systems to better interface with the world.** These beliefs can be(but not limited to)…
+They have created these belief systems to better interface with the world.** These beliefs can be(but not limited to)...

 -   **Definitions**.
-Eg. The car I bought with my money is “My Car”.
+Eg. The car I bought with my money is 'My Car'.
 -   An idea of **how things work**.
 Eg. If I push on the accelerator, the car will move faster.
 -   **Values**.
-Eg. “My way of driving the car is the best way to drive.”
+Eg. 'My way of driving the car is the best way to drive.'
 -   **Predictions about the future**.
 Eg. If everyone drove like me, we would be living in an utopia
 -   **Assigned Meaning**